Training Programme Director – Dr Tim Morgan

 Northern Centre for Cancer Care

 It is possible to gain entry into Palliative medicine training through successful completion of both a foundation programme and a core training programme.
-There are five core training programmes, which can enable entry onto a Palliative medicine training programme.
-The core training programmes are:
+There are two core training programmes, which can enable entry onto a Palliative medicine training programme:

 To find out more information about current vacancies please view the HEE Website